 What is a Hand Chain Hoist?

-Hand Chain Hoists are able to provide unmatched durability and reliability but this does not mean that they are indestructible.
+Hand Chain Hoists can provide unmatched durability and reliability but this does not mean that they are indestructible.
 If proper technique is not used during a lift, a Hand Chain Hoist can be very susceptible to damage.

 This blog post will go into detail about the most common ways that Chain Hoists are misused.